pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 * In the forum home page.
 * In every question thread for the forum.
+* In the MSDN and TechNet New Thread pages.
 * If the user selects multiple forums, even when only one of the selected forums is set as read-only, the announcement will show in the combined forums page.

 Banner cannot be dismissed.